Event Planner Marketing Strategies

 Even the most qualified planner will struggle to land new clients without live exposure.
 This includes public participation at industry events and media appearances.

-You might think it is difficult to land a spot on a television or radio show but often times it is as easy as submitting a great story idea to the producers.
+You might think it is difficult to land a spot on a television or radio show but often times it is as easy as submitting a great story idea to the producers in the form of a press release.
 It is not an easy job to fill a show with content every single day, and if you can approach the right person with a unique angle then you will have no problem getting your foot in the door.

 Design your messages specifically for the consumer audience you are targeting.
 If you manage to find media spots, see if you can get yourself included in the times that are best to reach your market.